 Reporting Process:

-How will the Group report leader of the Presentation, written report? back to the Overview & Scrutiny Committee?
+How will the Group report & Presentation, written report? back to the Overview & Scrutiny Committee?

-Mo unitoring of Outcomos:
+onitoring of Outcomes:

-Monitoring of Outcomes: Regular reports to be submitted to the Overview & Scrutiny Committee?
-Members of the Task Group to monitor any recommendation & report back to the Committee?
+d to the Overview & Scrutiny Committee?
+Members tor any recommendation & report back to the

+Anticipated Completion Date

 Anticipated Completion Date:

-Anticipated Completion Date:

 Draft Report Deadline:

+Brait Report Beadine.

 Meeting Frequency:

 Dates of Meetings: These will be identified by Member Services in consultation with the Task Group members.

-l l Further Information:
+Further Information:

-Please ensure you complete this form in full with as much detail as possible
+\Please ensure you complete this form in full with as much detail as possible\